-Several volcanic cones rise from the surrounding tablelands, forming snowy peaks more than 6,000 m high like El Misti, Chachani, Ampato, Mismi, Solimana and Coropuna.
+Several volcanic cones rise from the surrounding tablelands, forming snowy peaks more than 6,000 m high, including El Misti, Chachani, Ampato, Mismi, Solimana and Coropuna.
 At the opposite end of the scale to these massive peaks are deep, imposing canyons like those at Majes, Colca, Sihuas, Cotahuasi and Ocoña.

 Arequipa is known as the "White City", due to the white volcanic rock from which most of its buildings are made.
-Its historic centre is a treasure house of architectural jewels, including churche
+Its historic centre is a treasure house of architectural jewels, including churches.

-The fertile countryside around the city is also particularly beautiful, as are the surrounding towns of Cayma, Carmen Alto, Yanahuara and Characato, where there is an astronomical observatory.
+The fertile countryside around the city is also particularly beautiful, as are the surrounding districts of Cayma, Carmen Alto, Yanahuara and Characato, where there is an astronomical observatory.